sy77777en/label_pizza/instructions.md

 sync_question_groups(question_groups_data=question_groups_data)
 ```

+> **Note:** Updating a question in one question group will also update it in all other groups that include the same question.

 ### 4. Sync Schemas

-Function for adding / updating / archiving schemas (a schema collects one or more question groups into a task)
+Function for adding / updating / archiving schemas

 4.1 - Add schemas

-To add a schema, use a unique `schema_name` that is not yet in the database.
-For `question_group_names`, use the `title` of the question groups you have already added.
+To add a schema, provide a unique `schema_name` that does not already exist in the database.
+Make sure all the question groups in `question_group_names` should exist in the database.

 ```python
 from label_pizza.db import init_database